 What people love about Schwab is their low cost selection of ETFs, and extremely low expense ratio mutual funds.
 Furthermore, they have no purchase minimums for their mutual funds, so you can build an extremely low cost portfolio at Schwab using popular funds like Schwab Total Stock Market Index (SWTSX).

-Schwab also has low stock trading commissions compared to other companies on this list.
+Schwab also has $0 stock trading commissions like most other companies on this list.
 They also moved to $0 account minimums for most accounts.

 These honorable mentions didn't make the top 5, but they are really worth a look if you want someone else to do the work for you when it comes to investing and setting up your portfolio.